 The CLA Translation Institute (CTI) is comprised of College of Liberal Arts staff, undergraduate and graduate students.
 Read more about or staff, interns, students and teaching assistants.

-Joyce is a senior majoring in Biology with a pre-dental track and minoring in Chinese at Temple University.
+Joyce is a translator and interpreter of English into Chinese.
+She is a senior majoring in Biology with a pre-dental track and minoring in Chinese at Temple University.
 As the child of Chinese immigrant parents, Joyce continues to hone her skills in Chinese by taking advanced Chinese classes at Temple while maintaining active communication with her parents.
 As a native bilingual English and Chinese speaker, Joyce has always been interested in linguistics and how communication can bridge people and communities together.
 Through her interest, Joyce has participated in many community service activities in order to use her skills in Chinese to help out her community.
 These include translating for seniors in Vaccine clinics and translating medical bills/information for her parents.

 Additionally, Joyce is the current Vice President of the Temple First Organization on campus.
 This organization empowers first-generation and/or low-income students on campus to reach academic success in their desired fields.
 As the Vice President, Joyce grasps the main responsibility of communicating with the Eboard and the student members of the Organization so resources and opportunities will never be missed.
 In her free time, Joyce loves to dance as a hobby to destress from work and school.
 She is excited to expand her Chinese skills in more professional settings with the CLA Translation Institute.